About the Governing Body

 Anyone who is eligible to be a staff governor cannot be appointed as a local authority governor, but any other eligible person can.

 Please click on the documents below for an overview of our Governing Body.
-(NB This document is updated on an annual basis)
+(NB These documents are updated on an annual basis)